1.1 These terms and conditions, along with our privacy provisions, shall govern your use of our website.

 25.5 Tutor’s working hours vary, and your tutors will tell you their availability during your induction appointment.

-25.6 You are advised to purchase CILEx recommended textbooks for all units to compliment your Brightlink studies and the support of your tutor.
-You will be signposted to these by your tutor.
+25.6 You are advised to purchase CILEx recommended textbooks for all units, except the professional skills units, to compliment your Brightlink studies and the support of your tutor.
 At level 3 the publishers of the recommended texts are CILEx Law School.
 You can purchase them via their online shop, usually at a cost of around £40 each (prices not guaranteed).
 At level 6 recommended reading titles are produced by various publishers and can be found on the CILEx website CILEx Recommended Reading

 25.7 You will be asked to make an appointment with your tutor to speak via video conferencing as soon as possible after unit purchase.
 If you have multiple tutors, for different units you will need to do this with each of them.
 During your induction video conferencing conversation your tutor will introduce themselves, work through the induction unit and unit schedule and undertake a needs exercise with you, to produce a learning agreement.

-25.8 All video conferencing contact will be scheduled in advance at a mutually convenient time, arranged by e-mail.
+25.8 Most video conferencing contact will be scheduled in advance at a mutually convenient time, arranged by e-mail.
+Except for professional skills workshops and practice unit pre release material workshops.
+These take place on a specified date and time.
 Your tutor will need at least 48 working hours’ notice of a request for a video conferencing appointment.
 If you would like your tutor to read or mark any work before your video conferencing appointment you must provide it according to the marking timelines below.
 Tutors have many learners, all needing support and therefore cannot afford time spent on video conferencing for learners who fail to keep the appointment.
 If you miss 2 video conferencing appointments with less than 48 working hours’ notice of cancellation, we will no longer be able to provide this service to you.

 25.9 When you are ready to complete assignments or mock examinations you may submit each to your tutor for marking on one occasion.
 This does not apply to client care and legal research units where you may submit your work twice.
 You should send your assignment as a word document/s to your tutor’s Brightlink e-mail address.
 They will respond confirming receipt then mark and give feedback to you via e-mail, within 14 working days for an assignment and 21 working days for a mock examination or professional skills unit submission.